OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODOGROUP: covered anywhere else?

+* OBFUSCATETRAININGDATA.
+Attain a degree of obfuscation of sensitive data where possible.
+When this is done for personal data, it is referred to as *differential privacy*.

+  Examples of approaches are:
+  * PATE
+  * Randomisation
+  * Objective function perturbation
+  * Masking
+  * Encryption
+  * Tokenization
+  * Anonymization

-* DIFFPRIVACYTRAINING.
-Attain a degree of differential privacy where possible using PATE, randomisation or objective function perturbation.
-TODO: Elaborate using Annex C in ENISA 2021.
-(Datascience)
+  TODO: Elaborate using Annex C in ENISA 2021

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090/27091 work.
 TODOGROUP: covered anywhere else?